eaut/rsync-time-machine/README.md

 * "latest" symlink that points to the latest successful backup.

 * The application is just one bash script that can be easily edited.

+## Issues

+### remote shell

+Shells like csh/tcsh have known issues with multiple line quoting.
+If you are having issues with remote backups, check that your login `$SHELL` on the remote side is set to either bash or sh.

 ## LICENSE